DaneVass/BARtab/README.md

 This is done when running BARtab on stereo-seq data and the input data is the output of the SAW pipeline.

 Output files:
-- `counts/<sample_id>.counts.tsv`: barcode UMI counts with columns barcode, cell barcode and deduplicated UMI count
+- `counts/<sample_id>.counts.tsv`: barcode UMI counts with columns barcode, cell barcode and deduplicated UMI count (copy)

 ### STARCODE_SC